VOLTTRON/volttron/docs/source/core_services/messagebus/VIP/VIP-Authentication.rst

 ==================

-:ref:`VIP <VIP-Overview>` (VOLTTRON Interconnect Protocol) authentication is implemented in the :doc:`auth module <volttron.platform.auth>` and extends the ZeroMQ Authentication Protocol
+:ref:`VIP <VIP-Overview>` (VOLTTRON Interconnect Protocol) authentication is implemented in the :py:mod:`auth module<volttron.platform.auth>` and extends the ZeroMQ Authentication Protocol
 `ZAP <http://rfc.zeromq.org/spec:27>`__ to VIP by including the ZAP User-Id in the VIP payload, thus allowing peers to authorize access